Dental Troubles Lead To Negative Self Image for Kids

 • dark or perhaps stained teeth

-Tooth decay impacts more than one-fifth of U.S. children ages 2-4 years, 1/2 of those ages six to eight, and almost 60 percent of those aged 15, in line with the Centers for Disease Control and Prevention.
+Oral decay affects more than one-fifth of U.S. kids ages 2-4 years, half of those ages 6 to 8, and practically sixty percent of those aged 15, according to the Centers for Disease Control and Prevention.

-Untreated cavities might cause discomfort, dysfunction, absence from school, underweight, and poor appearance–problems which may greatly reduce a child’s chance to succeed in life.
+Untreated cavities might cause discomfort, dysfunction, absence from school, underweight, as well as poor appearance–problems which may greatly reduce a child’s ability to succeed in life.

-Tooth problems have an effect on children’s capability to communicate verbally and nonverbally along with friends and teachers.
-In the event that they’re embarrassed by their teeth, they might be always masking their mouth with their hands, be afraid to smile, or unwilling to speak for fear of displaying their teeth when they talk in class.
+Tooth problems impact children’s ability to communicate verbally and nonverbally with peers and teachers.
+If they’re embarrassed by their teeth, they might be always covering up their mouth with their hands, be afraid to smile, or reluctant to speak for fear of displaying their teeth when they talk at school.

-The answer is to take your child for a dental health examination at your dental office by his or her third birthday, and every six months thereafter.
+The solution would be to take your child for a dental health examination at your dental office by his or her third birthday, and every six months afterwards.